 If your dog is hesitant, you can reassure him by offering small but high-value rewards, like ValuePack Beef Liver Lovers.
 This will help ease tension and your dog will begin to associate the reward with the action.

-Forcefully grabbing the paw can be alarming, so start by practicing tricks like shake or high five.
+Forcefully grabbing the paw can be alarming, so start by practicing tricks, like shake-a-paw or high five.
 You want your dog to be comfortable giving you their paw.

 4. Inspect the Nails

 Take this opportunity to take a good look at the nails.
 Take note of any possible issues, like cracks, flakes, or overgrowth.
 If your dog shows any signs of pain or discomfort while you are checking their paws, it might indicate there is a bigger issue that you should address with your vet.

 Get into this habit on a regular basis by including it in your normal grooming routines.
 This will ensure issues don’t go unnoticed.

 Even the most relaxed dogs can get nervous when you bring out the nail trimming gear.
 It’s important to properly introduce the tools you are using to your pet to help relieve any nervousness or fear.